 1935: In his ‘laboratoire’ on Marché Aux Grains, Basile Kestekides, who succeeded the founder, created a whole range of new chocolates, including the well-known ‘Manon’ of Leonidas.

-In 1935, the founder’s nephew Basile Kestekides took up the torch and incorporated the logo of an effigy of the King of Sparta – Leonidas I, in honour of his uncle.
+The founder’s nephew Basile Kestekides took up the torch and incorporated the logo of an effigy of the King of Sparta – Leonidas I, in honour of his uncle.
 The master-confectioner sold his freshly made chocolates from the open-window of his shop in Boulevard Anspach.
 The goods were displayed in the shop window so that pedestrians can see them.
 This revolutionary concept, later known as the ‘guillotine-window’ shop became an immediate success.
 Since then, Leonidas chocolates have enjoyed a steadily growing reputation.

 The founder’s dream, perpetuated by his successors, was to make these Belgian chocolates available to everyone in the world without lowering their standards.